 A boat is probably the best way to experience Sumidero Canyon in all its glory.
 The river journey begins at the Cauhuare Embarkation Point, near Chiapa de Corzo.
 The wait time for boats varies depending on the time of day (or time of year) that you visit – weekends and holidays are particularly busy.
-In quieter times, however, you may also have to wait for enough passengers to arrive to fill the boat, which has a maximum capacity of 20 passengers.
+In quieter times, however, you may also have to wait for enough passengers to arrive to fill the boat.
+Boats have various capacity – 15, 20, 30 and even 40 passengers.

 To enjoy a boat tour in Sumidero Canyon National Park, start by purchasing your ticket from the counter that’s closest to the entrance.
 After this, walk along the pier and hop on the boat.
 The first boat leaves when the park first opens, and trips continue throughout the day until early afternoon.

 The trip itself is three hours long in total.
 You should make sure you’re prepared with adequate snacks and drinks (I’ll say more about that later).

 As you chug along the Grijalva River, you’ll see the towering walls of the canyon, spot wildlife, and marvel at the colorful caves and the “Christmas tree”.
 Then the river will begin to open out towards the end of the journey as the boat reaches the dam (around 23 miles – 37 km – from Chiapa de Corzo).
 This hydroelectric dam provides power for more than half of Mexico, and it’s actually one of the tallest dams in the world.